cedarbdd/cedar/README.markdown

 that provides keyboard shortcuts for focusing on specs under editor cursor.

+## Subject blocks

+Generally you want each top-level describe block to describe a single method or action.
+Often you end up calling this action in multiple places at multiple levels of nesting after various amounts of setup.
+In this case you can use a subject block to simply your specs.
+A subject block differs from a before each block because you may have only one for any given example (if multiple levels define a subject block Cedar will throw an exception), and it will run after all before each blocks for a given example.
+For example:

+describe(@"thing", ^{
+    __block BOOL parameter;

+    subject(^{ [object doThingWithParameter:parameter]; });

+    describe(@"when something is true", ^{
+        beforeEach(^{
+            parameter = YES;
+        });

+        it(@"should ...", ^{
+            // ...
+        });
+    });
+});

+In this case the parameter will be set to YES *before* the subject action runs.

 ## Reporters

 When running in headless mode by default Cedar uses `CDRDefaultReporter` to